Torsion field (pseudoscience): Funding of torsion-field-related projects

 In 2002, an application was made for oil drilling licenses in Russia and the UK using "microlepton technologies".

+On 23 May 2008, the Khrunichev State Research and Production Space Center launched the Yubileiny satellite.
+On it was installed a reactionless drive engine (along with other regular engines) based on "torsion field" technologies.
+In a debate after the launch, scientist and member of the Russian Academy of Sciences, Eduard Kruglyakov, concluded that the installed engine had not changed the satellite's orbit by even a micron.

 In 2011, National Research Council of Thailand approved a 4 million baht (around $130,000) fund for "Torsion Field Technologies" research at Chulalongkorn University.